BitPoet/WireApi-PoC/README.md

 ```

 ## License
 Released under the terms of Mozilla Public License 2.0.
-See the LICENSE.md in this repository.
+See the LICENSE file in this repository.